dev-nirmal-yadav/rails-course-tutor-api/README.md

 ```

-2. GET API to list all the courses along with their tutors
+**GET API to list all the courses along with their tutors**

-URL: `/courses`
+- URL: `localhost:3000/courses`
-Method: `GET`
+- Method: `GET`
-Description: Retrieves a list of all courses along with their associated tutors.
+- Description: Retrieves a list of all courses along with their associated tutors.
-Response:
+- Response:

 ```json
 [